top of page

 Italy - Day 4 : Col de Lombarde and Italy

 It had been warm the entire night.
-After breakfast we continued climbing right away.
+We continued climbing directly after breakfast.
 The road became less steep after a few kilometers.
 We cycled along a bright stream in a green valley.

 col de lombarde